Japan: Children’s Books, Culture, and Art of Shogun Period

 My own family history is a microcosm of the history of Japan which I studied a bit in college — Chinese history, my other heritage, being so much older was a more daunting academic challenge.
 My mother thought it important to make sure that we knew that our family was from the Daimyo class, who were feudal lords of vast holdings of inherited land.
 My mother said that we were distantly related to the emperor but not through blood but marriage.
 Only the emperor used the chrysanthemum as the royal crest but if your family was related through blood, their family crest (called Ka-Mon) would include the chrysanthemum.

 Samurai, which is a term more widely known, were the military nobility loyal to a particular Daimyo family.
-I learned from a museum in Japan that there were something like 22 ranks of Samurai, determined by birth.
+I learned from a museum in Japan that there was something like 22 ranks of Samurai, determined by birth.
 It was possible to become a samurai much like a stable boy in England could be knighted.
 In the case of Japan, even an exceptional stable boy could make the lowest rank of samurai.

 To keep the daimyo in check, the emperor required each family to send a contingent to the court as ladies-in-waiting that served to forge ties and as hostages.
 When Admiral Perry showed up in 1853, he forced Japan to open the country and this is considered the trigger that caused the downfall of the Edo Shogunate.
 The Meiji Restoration that followed put the emperor back into power and the ruling class was stripped of their land.